GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ---

-- Select `Current cell's Pets` and a pull-down will appear, displaying the field that the Pets type has, and click `'s Image
+- Select `Current cell's Pets` and a further pull-down will appear showing the fields that the Pets type has, so click on `'s Image`.
   - This will cause the image of the pet in the current cell to be displayed, so that if there are multiple pets, each cell will have an image of the pet.

 ![bg right h:600px](images/2021-11-12-01-09-35.png)